Maximilian-Winter/llama-cpp-agent/ReadMe.md

 # llama-cpp-agent also supports "Instructor" library like function definitions as Pydantic models for function calling.
 # Simple pydantic calculator tool for the agent that can add, subtract, multiply, and divide.
-Docstring and description of fields will be used in system prompt.
+Docstring and description of fields will be used in the system prompt.
 class calculator(BaseModel):
     """
     Perform a math operation on two numbers.